-File #: AUT 21-039, Version: 1
+File #: AUT 21-038, Version: 1

-Discussion of issues relating to a Request for Qualifications (RFQ) for a Construction Manager-at-Risk (CMAR) for the new Community/Recreation Center and Pool House project (Type B funded).
+Authorize issuance of a Request for Qualifications (RFQ) for a Construction Manager-at-Risk (CMAR) for the new Community/Recreation Center and Pool House project (Type B funded).

 Summary:

 Historically, the City has utilized the traditional competitive bidding process for construction projects commonly referred to as the "Design - Bid - Build" process.
 Until the May 2019 City Charter election, the Charter provided competitive bidding as the exclusive method for construction delivery.
 The May 2019 Charter election amended the City Charter to allow other construction procurement methods that are permissible under State law.